NodeBE4/opinion/_posts/2022-06-20-theoryofdoom.md

 This is beyond the scope of our focus at /r/geopolitics.
 Further, it is unclear how this article passed u/foreignaffairsmag internal editorial standards.

+----- __314.2__ -----2022-06-26 07:46:35+08:00:

+I reiterate a message I have communicated to your board in the past, speaking now solely as a Foreign Affairs subscriber of almost two decades:

+The decline in editorial standards at Foreign Affairs is something I and numerous others have noticed, are aware of and now once more bring to your leadership's attention.
+Articles like this are the same species of reactionary, short-sighted professional misjudgment and strategic mismanagement that Jeff Zucker undertook at CNN.

+Foreign Affairs is not Buzzfeed.
+Your board --- and specifically its current leadership --- would do well to remember that.
+This article, like all such others of its type, is beneath the standards of FA.
+It should not have been published and should not have even made it past initial editorial review.

+You may contact me if you have any questions.

 ### 315: [US Marine Force Reconnaissance during a simulated beachhead infiltration, Camp Lejeune, North Carolina, 1985](https://old.reddit.com/r/coldwar/comments/vkadsk/us_marine_force_reconnaissance_during_a_simulated/), submitted on 2022-06-25 16:21:16+08:00.

 ----- __315.1__ -----2022-06-26 04:09:18+08:00: